7 Days in Havana

 7 Days in Havana (7 días en La Habana) is a 2012 Spanish-language anthology film.
 Set during a week in the Cuban capital Havana, the film features one segment for each day, each segment directed by a different filmmaker.
 The directors are Julio Medem, Laurent Cantet, Juan Carlos Tabío, Benicio del Toro, Gaspar Noé, Pablo Trapero and Elia Suleiman.
 The screenplay was written by the Cuban novelist Leonardo Padura Fuentes.
-The film is a co-production between companies in Spain, France and Cuba.
+The film is a co-production of companies in Spain, France and Cuba.
 It was shot on location in Havana.